davesee/terraform-azurestack/README.md

 ## Setup
 ### Configure
 Update the environment *.env files to point to the full path of the *.json endpoint files.

-NOTE: using a Windows mounted path from WSL does not work.
+Note: using a Windows mounted path from WSL does not work.

 Update the environment *.env files with the TF_VAR_SUBSCRIPTION_ID, TF_VAR_TENANT_ID and TF_VAR_LOCATION.